openmod/openmod/docs/devdoc/concepts/commands.md

 > **Do not** manually send missing permission messages. *Always* throw NotEnoughPermissionException instead.

 ## Adding child commands
 You can add child commands to a command by using the `[CommandParent]` attribute.
-This allows OpenMod to discover your child bcommands and provide additional help and tab autocompletion.
+This allows OpenMod to discover your child commands and provide additional help and tab autocompletion.

 The following command will execute when a user types "/awesome more".
 The `CommandAwesome.OnExecuteAsync` method will not execute in this case.
 ```c#